Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 Social Gatherings: The festival involves hosting parties, family reunions, and community celebrations, creating opportunities for hospitality, catering, and entertainment businesses.

-Why Should Brands Run Diwali Campaigns?
+Why Should Brands Run Deepvali Campaigns?

 The Numbers Don't Lie: Singapore's Indian Community